Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-W1E6EWrAsII,391.24,406.52.md

 date: "2018-06-22"
 layout: transcript
 topics:
-    - "story-lore"
+    - "story-and-lore"
-    - "story-lore/characters/caterina-parks"
+    - "story-and-lore/characters/caterina-parks"
-    - "story-lore/characters/steve"
+    - "story-and-lore/characters/steve"
 ---
 # [June 22nd, 2018 Q&A](../2018-06-22.md)
 ## Q&A: Is there an end game?
 Will there be a story?